AppleGamer22/applegamer22.github.io/content/posts/monsec/index.md

 I should emphasise that Rohan, Oscar and myself aren't officially related to Cloudflare, as we just think their shirt looks cool.

 # Credits
-This journey has not been possible without my teammates and friends that made this experience one of the highlights of my degree.
+This journey was not possible without my teammates and friends that made this experience one of the highlights of my degree.

 * Leo has been instrumental in shaping how MonSec runs its technical workshops, which is evident by the unique taste and style of the educational content he produced.
 * Peter was immensely helpful in registering MonSec as a not-for-profit organisation, along with providing the committee with meaningful guidance.
 * Emily, Luke, James and Luca were crucial in showing how to be a productive team member in a stressful time such as in during the COVID-19 pandemic.
 * Akbar has been instrumental in maintaining our media pipeline and our website, along with being a diligent secretary.
 * Matti was the cornerstone of MonSec's cloud migration effort, which is safe to say he nailed.
 In addition he taught me a lot regarding server administration throughout his time with MonSec.
-* Yuki
+* Yuki has been a joy to work with, especially due to his passion for cyber-security and due to his ability to go above and beyond with organising the club's files and workflows, running and helping with technical workshops and being a go-to person for many of our members.
-* Sean
+* Sean was essential for maintaining the club's financial records during my presidency, which he did flawlessly even throughout his industry internship.
-* Jamie
+* Jamie has transformed the club's media pipeline with Canva, which enabled a more diverse design capability and tighter collaboration, while maintaining a vibrant social media presence for the club.
-* Elias
+* Elias has been an amazing friend and vice-president, and because of his persistance we managed to secure a sponsor for the [Beginner CTF](https://monsec.io/posts/2023s2/#beginner-ctf).
+Moreover, he also went above and beyond to run a weekly CTF-like walkthrough on the club's Discord server.
 * Kar Jun
 * Preeti
 * Sarah